neovav/JStore/README.md

 3. Loading of the specified code javascript window['jstore'].load(name, md5, url);

-name - name of the specified javascript code md5 - md5 hash of the specified javascript code url - URL of location of the javascript source code
+name - name of the specified javascript code;
+md5 - md5 hash of the specified javascript code;
+url - URL of location of the javascript source code;